 What you might not like:

-• Payroll may require regional integrations
+• Payroll functionality may require additional regional integrations depending on your location

 Pricing:

-• Professional: €6/user/month (adds time tracking)
+• Professional: €6/user/month — adds time tracking

 G2 rating: 4.2/5 (17 reviews)